Cost-Effective Conceptual Design Using Taxonomies: Experiments

-{\bf Query Workload}: We use a subset of MSN query log whose target URLs, i.e., relevant answers, are Wikipedia articles.
-Each query contains between 1 to 6 keywords and has between one to two relevant answers with most queries having one relevant answer.
-Because the query log does not have the concepts behind its queries, we adapt an automatic approach to find the concept associated with each query.
+We use a subset of Bing\footnote{\it bing.com}, query log whose relevant answers are Wikipedia articles \cite{EvaluatingEvidences:Demidova}.
+The relevant answers for each query in this query workload have been determined using the click-through information by eliminating noisy clicks.
+Each query contains between one to six keywords and has between one to two relevant answers with most queries having one relevant answer.
+Because the query log does not have the concepts behind its queries, we adapt an automatic approach to find the leaf concept from the taxonomy associated with each query.
 We label each query by the concept of the matching instance in its relevant answer(s).
-Using this method, we create a query workload per each of our data sets.
-It is well known that the effectiveness of answering some queries may not improve by annotating the data set~\cite{MoreSenses:Sanderson}.
+Then, we select queries labeled with a {\em single} concept. \ignore{ If a query is labeled with $n>1$ concepts, we create $n$ copies of that query and label each of them with one of the $n$ concepts separately. } Using this method, we create a query workload per each of our datasets.
+It is well known that the effectiveness of answering some queries may not be improved by annotating the dataset \cite{MoreSenses:Sanderson}.
 For instance, all candidate answers for a query may contain mentions to the entities of the query concept.
-In order to reasonably evaluate our algorithms, we have ignored the queries whose rankings remains the same over the unannotated version and the version of the data set where all concepts in the taxonomy are annotated.
-Table~\ref{tab:expinfo} shows the information about the query workloads.
-We use two-fold cross validation to calculate the popularities, $u$, of concepts in each taxonomy over their corresponding query workload.
-Because some concepts in a taxonomy may not appear in its query workload, we smooth popularities of concepts using the Bayesian m-estimate method~\cite{IRBook}: $\hat{u}(C) = \frac{\hat{P}(C|QW)+mp}{m+\sum_C{\hat{P}(C|QW)}}$, where $\hat{P}(C|QW)$ is the probability that $C$ occurs in the query workload and $p$ denotes the prior probability.
-We set the value of the smoothing parameter, $m$, to 1 and use a uniform distribution for all the prior probabilities, $p$.
+To reasonably evaluate our algorithms, we have ignored the queries whose rankings remain the same over the unannotated version and the version of the dataset where all concepts in the taxonomy are annotated.
+Table~\ref{tab:expinfo} shows the information about our query workloads. \ignore{ Table~\ref{tab:expinfo} shows the original number of queries with a single concept and the queries remaining after filtering out the ones whose ranking quality is not improved by annotating all concepts in the corresponding taxonomy. }

+We estimate the popularities of concepts for each taxonomy by sampling a small subset of randomly selected queries from their corresponding query workloads.
+We compute the popularity of each concept using estimation error rate of 5\% under the 95\% confidence level.
+The number of sampled queries are between 100 and 500 for each taxonomy. \ignore{ We use two-fold cross validation to calculate the popularities, $u$, of concepts in each taxonomy over their corresponding query workload. } Because some concepts in a taxonomy may not appear in its query workload, we smooth the popularity of a concept $C$, $u(C)$, using the Bayesian $m$-estimate method \cite{IRBook}: $\hat{u}(C) = \frac{\hat{P}(C|QW)+mp}{m+\sum_C{\hat{P}(C|QW)}}$, where $\hat{P}(C|QW)$ is the probability that $C$ occurs in the query workload $QW$ and $p$ denotes the prior probability.
+We set the value of the smoothing parameter, $m$, to 1 and use a uniform distribution for all the prior probabilities.